syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmGroupButton.md

 ### select
 {:#events:select}

-Event triggers when the select happens in the group button
+Event triggers when the select happens in the GroupButton

 <table>
 <tr>